 It's clear that we as followers of Christ are to love genuinely, but the question is what is genuine love?
 The definition of genuine love is found in the well known love chapter of 1 Corinthians 13:

 Love is patient and kind; love does not envy or boast; it is not arrogant or rude.
 It does not insist on it's own way; it is not irritable or resentful; it does not rejoice at wrongdoing, but rejoices with the truth.
 Love bears all things, believes all things, hopes all things, endures all things.
-Love never ends.
+Love never ends.1 Corinthians 13:8 is my favorite part of that whole passage - love never ends.
+If our love was truly genuine, then we wouldn't have to worry about trying extra hard to love during Christmas (or any other holiday for that matter).
+If our love was genuine, it would be never ending.

 My prayer for all Christians, including me, is that we would be patient, kind, humble, selfless, and merciful not only during Christmas, but throughout all seasons of life.